-Did the Employee See a Doctor or Go to the Hospital?
-Date of First Treatment (if known l) Yes No Name of Physician, Clinic or Hospital Name and Ci ty/Address Signature of Principal and/or Supervisor Date Please FAX or deliver front page to the District Offi ce within 24 hours of the Accide ent/Injury.
-Part 2: Accident/Injury Follow-up and Investig gation Were there any witnesses to this accident?
+Did the Employee See a Doctor or Go to the Date of First Treatment (if known n) Hospital?
+Yes No Name of Physician, Clinic or Hospital Name and City/Address Signature of Principal and/or Supervisor Date Please FAX or deliver front page to the District ct Office within 24 hours of the Accident Injury.
+Part 2: Accident/Injury Follow-up and Inves stigation Were there any witnesses to this accident?
 Yes No If Yes, complete the following: Name of witness(es) Address Telephone Please answer the following questions.
-Circle "Yes" or "No o".
-Indicate N/A if the questions does s not apply.
-1. Was injured person properly instructed in safe efficient Yes No 2.
-Did he/she violate any instructions, policies or procedure es?
+Circle "Yes" or "N lo".
+Indicate N/A if the questions do pes not apply.
+1. Was injured person properly instructed in safe efficient methods?
+Yes No 2.
+Did he/she violate any instructions, policies or procedu res?
 Yes No 3.
 Was necessary protective equipment worn?
-(Goggles, sa afety belt, hard hat, etc.) Yes No 4.
+(Goggles, safety belt, hard hat, etc.) Yes No 4.
 Did poor housekeeping contribute to the accident?
 Yes No 5.
-Was accident caused by something which needed repair ?
+Was accident caused by something which needed repa air?
 Yes No 6.
 Was accident caused by an unsafe act?
 Yes No What do you consider the cause(s) of this accident?
-What steps are being taken to prevent similar accidents? formation (If applicable) Time Missed from Work Date Returned to Work: Hours: Days: Person Making Report: Name Title Building Principal/Supervisor Signature Date e Safety Coordinator Review:
+L What steps are being taken to prevent similar accidents?
+Lost Time Information (If applicable) Time Missed from Work Date Returned to Work: Hours: Days: Person Making Report: Name Title Building Principal/Supervisor Signature Date ) Safety Coordinator Review:

-Employee Receipt and Acknowledgment

-I have received the 2023-24 Professional Staff Handbook, and understand and agree with it, and I understand it is my responsibility to read it.
+Acknowledge Form By signing below, I acknowledge that I have read and understand the Wonewoc-Center School District's Staff Acceptable Use Policy and agree to follow this policy governing the use of Wonewoc-Center's network and computer systems.
+I understand that violation of the policy could result in disciplinary/legal action in accord with the AUP, Wonewoc-Center School District Board Policies.
+I agree to abide by all District policies and procedures as well as all relevant laws and regulations.
+Name (printed) 1 Employee Receipt and Acknowledgment I have received the 2024-25 Professional Staff Handbook, and understand and agree with it, and I understand it is my responsibility to read it.
 I have access to and know I am required to follow it.
 I understand that the terms described in the Employee Handbook for Professional Staff may be altered, modified, changed, or eliminated by the Board at any time, with or without prior notice.
 I further understand that the Employee Handbook for Professional Staff and any other provisions contained therein do not constitute a guarantee of employment or an employment contract, express or implied.
-I understand that my employment is "at-will," and that my employment may be terminated at any time for any reason, with or without cause, and with or without notice, unless otherwise provided by individual contract and consistent with Board Policy.
+I understand that my employment is "at-will," and that my employment may be terminated at any time for any reason, with or without cause, and with or without notice, unless otherwise provided by individual contract and consistent with Board Policy. r Print Employee Signature Written Signature

-Employee Signature

-Date
+(Please turn into the District Office by the first pay period)